dapr/dapr/docs/decision_records/api/API-008-multi-state-store-api-design.md

 ## Decisions

 *  New state store API is v1.0/state/`<store-name>`/
 *  User has to provide actorStateStore: true to specify the actor state store in the configuration yaml.
-If the attribute is not specified, Dapr runtime will throw warning.
+If the attribute is not specified, Dapr runtime will log warning.
-   Also if multiple actor state stores are configured, Dapr runtime will throw warning.
+   Also if multiple actor state stores are configured, Dapr runtime will log warning.
 *  It is noted that after this breaking change, actor state store has to be specifed unlike earlier where first state store is picked up by default.
 * It is noted that this breaking change will also require a CLI change to generate the state store YAML for redis with actorStateStore.